ImageMagick v6 Examples --

 The image index start at zero for the first image, 1 for the second and so on.
 If you specify a negative index then the count is from the end of the image sequence, in reverse order, -1 for the last image, -2 for the second last image.

-This is exactly the same convention as used for the Image Sequence Operations.
+This is exactly the same convention as used for the Image Lists Operators.

 For example